 - The application is accepted under the discretionary scheme.

-You may be eligible for a £500 discretionary payment if you meet all the eligibility criteria above, but:
+You may be eligible for a £500 discretionary payment, or £750 if you have been advised to self-isolate on or after 7 August 2021, if you meet all the eligibility criteria above, but:

 - do not currently receive Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit; and